slack-scala-client/slack-scala-client/README.md

 implicit val system = ActorSystem("slack")
 ```

-Creating an instance of the rtm client requires an api token, just like the api clients:
+Creating an instance of the RTM client requires an API token, just like the API clients:

 ```scala
 val token = "<Your Token Here>" val client = SlackRtmClient(token)
 ```

 Based on the stream of events coming in, the client maintains active state that contains things like channels and users.
-It can also be used to look up the id of a user or channel by name:
+It can also be used to look up the ID of a user or channel by name:

 ```scala
 val state = client.state